Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Method

-Given the high-res graph, we first upsample the previous output $\hat{\mathcal{F}}$ so that it has the same spatial dimension as the lower-level feature map $\mathcal{F}^h$.
-We then perform feature integration and click-aware augmentation by a message passing as shown in Fig.~\ref{fig:labelpropagation}.
-Formally, denoting the upsampled feature as $\{\hat{g}_n\}_{n = 1}^{H_h\times W_h}$, we update the high-res feature representation as follows, where $\hat{f}^{h}_n$ denotes the high-res augmented feature, $\oplus$ indicates feature concatenation, $\sigma(\cdot)$ is a transformation function and $W_f$ is a weight matrix for feature transform.
+where $\hat{f}^{h}_n$ denotes the high-res augmented feature, $\oplus$ indicates feature concatenation, $\sigma(\cdot)$ is a transformation function and $W_f$ is a weight matrix for feature transform.
 Note that we use the higher-level features $\{\hat{g}_n\}$ to compute the attention weights so that the information propagation is less susceptible to variations in the lower-level feature $\mathcal{F}^h$.
 Moreover, our sparse graphs only perform message passing from $M$ selected nodes to $N$ feature nodes, which can be computed efficiently with a complexity $\mathcal{O}(MN)$ where $M \ll N$ in the interaction.

 Given the high-res augmented features $\{\hat{f}_n^h\}_{n = 1}^{H_h\times W_h}$, we finally generate the foreground probability map by applying a two-layer conv-block followed by the Sigmoid function.